chijunzheng/spreadsheet-payroll-automation/progress.md

 - Resolved name mismatches due to punctuation/typos (e.g., “Leyva/Leiva”, “Gonzalez/Gonsalez”).
 - Fixed HTML template formatting bug in the DMG web UI.
 - Added auto-port selection (8000–8010) to avoid “address already in use”.
+- Enforced the 30-minute lunch return rule when employees clock back in early; timesheet must reflect the enforced time.

 ## Current Status / Failure
 - No known functional failures at the moment.
 All tests are passing.